BLOG

 Think about the white

-White space, or negative space, is an incredibly important aspect of website design, and if you use it correctly, you can draw attention to the areas of your homepage you want people to notice.
-It may seem like a whole lot of unused webpage real estate, but it’s quite necessary, and it’s a staple of modern webpage design.
+White space, or negative space, is an incredibly important aspect of website design.
+If you use it correctly, you can draw attention to the areas of your homepage you want people to notice.
+It may seem like a lot of unused webpages real estate, but it’s pretty necessary and a staple of modern webpage design.

 Making your website too colorful or too crowded will only cause your visitors to feel overwhelmed by the amount of information they are being exposed to.
 White space is necessary to make the pages easier on their eyes, as well as to direct their gaze where you want it to land.

-Basecamp is a good example of smart use of negative space – and while it’s not always white, it is certainly a clever way to reduce clutter on the homepage and provide a smoother browsing experience.
+Basecamp is a good example of smart use of negative space.
+While it’s not always white, it is certainly a clever way to reduce clutter on the homepage and provide a smoother browsing experience.

 Source: basecamp.com